Academic definitions and terminology

 Certificates and diplomas certify satisfactory completion of a post-secondary education program.
 All Roosevelt certificates meet the regulatory requirements of the U.S. Department of Education, the Higher Learning Commission, and the Illinois Board of Higher Education.

 - Post-baccalaureate certificates require completion of an organized program of study beyond the bachelor's degree.
 They are designed for those who have completed a bachelor’s degree, but they do not meet the requirements of a master's degree.

 - Post-master’s certificates require completion of an organized program beyond the master's degree, but do not meet the requirements of academic degrees at the doctoral level.

 A concentration provides a thematic focus of study through 9 credit hours or more of interrelated courses in a subject area.
-Courses applied as a concentration must be identified and pre-approved by the college.
 Students pursuing a concentration must be enrolled in a degree program.
 Concentrations as stated in the degree program sections of the Catalog.
 Students should consult with their program advisors about requirements and procedures related to concentrations.

 A dual degree refers to a student completing the requirements of two distinct degree programs, usually, but not always at the same academic level, simultaneously.
 Students in dual-degree programs must fulfill all requirements for both degrees as well as any prerequisite or other requirements associated with both/either degrees.
 Typically this requires more credit hours than either degree alone.
 An example of a dual degree is: a student completing both a Master of Arts in Industrial-Organizational Psychology and a Master of Business Administration.